Emissions Trading System for installation operators (ETS Installations)

 Market stabilisation mechanism

-With the new market stabilisation mechanism introduced in 2022, the quantity of emission allowances to be auctioned is adjusted in a predefined mechanism.
-This is done to prevent too many emission allowances from being available on the market.
+The number of emission allowances to be auctioned is adjusted in a predefined mechanism.
+Introduced in 2022, this mechanism is designed to prevent too many emission allowances from being available on the market.

-The auction quantity corresponds to the quantity of emission allowances for installations not allocated free of charge in the corresponding year.
-Under the market stabilisation mechanism, this quantity is reduced by half if a certain threshold is exceeded.
-The threshold is calculated on the basis of the quantity of emission allowances for installations in circulation and the maximum quantity of emission allowances for installations available in the previous year (previous year’s cap).
-If the quantity in circulation is more than half of the previous year's cap, the auction quantity is reduced by half and cancelled at the end of the commitment period.
-The quantity in circulation corresponds to the supply of emission allowances less the demand for emission allowances.
-The quantity in circulation is calculated in accordance with the provisions of Annex 8 No 2 of the CO2 Ordinance.
+The number of allowances available for auction is the number not allocated to installations free of charge in the corresponding year.
+Under the market stabilisation mechanism, this number is reduced by half if a certain threshold is exceeded.
+The threshold is calculated on the basis of the number of emission allowances for installations in circulation and the previous year’s cap.
+If the number in circulation is more than half of the previous year's cap, the number available for auction is reduced by half and cancelled at the end of the commitment period.
+The number in circulation corresponds to the supply of emission allowances less the demand for emission allowances.
+This is calculated in accordance with the provisions of Annex 8 No 2 of the CO2 Ordinance.

 Market stabilisation mechanism